For marketers, time spent with prospects can be priceless. It’s why event marketing is crucial

-We had a client who built a game and then the WiFi stopped working at the venue.
+We had a customer who built a game and then the WiFi stopped working at the venue.
 We recommend you plan for tech hiccups like this.
 A solution could be having two games prepared: one for your big screen and one that people can play waiting in the queue.
-Or figuring out a solution so that you rely on your own WiFi rather than the event.
+Or figuring out a solution so that you rely on your own WiFi rather than the event’s set-up.

 It’s human nature to love games.
 Regardless of the event or seniority of attendees or industry, behind every decision maker is a consumer who wants to win.
 Therefore, if it works for your business, we think it’s a good idea to have many smaller prizes and then one grand prize.

 One way to plan this out is to have a game that can be played on mobile phones while attendees are queueing to speak to you or play the Grand Prize game.
-The mobile game could be a skills-based game, or what we call Content Engagers, and perhaps all players who win get a piece of swag or a discount code.
+The mobile game could be a Skills game, and perhaps all players who win get a piece of swag or a discount code.

 We recently shared a great example of this: LEGOLAND built a Spot The Difference game that people could play while waiting in line for the rides at the Billund Resort.
 It was a beta test, but they saw such positive results that they will be implementing this concept throughout the different areas of the resort.

-Once attendees have waited in the queue at the event, then they can play the High Converter like a Wheel Of Fortune and be entered in a drawing for the grand prize.
+Once attendees have waited in the queue at the event, then they can play the Luck game like a Wheel Of Fortune and be entered in a drawing for the grand prize.
 While this is happening, it can also give you and your colleagues precious time to talk to people who are interested in your product.

 We call this a win-win!